bitcoinscalinglabs/bitcoin-ipc/docs/specs/architecture.md

 # Software stack on an IPC-aware node
 **Definition:**
-An *IPC-aware node* is a bitcoin full node with IPC integration, i.e., that supports viewing, creating, and joining existing IPC subnets on Bitcoin.
+An *IPC-aware node* (or simply *IPC-node*) is a bitcoin full node with IPC integration, i.e., that supports viewing, creating, and joining existing IPC subnets on Bitcoin.

 ![IPC-aware node](../diagrams/ipc-aware-node.png)